-That’s me and my wonderful family – my wife of over 20 years, Karla, and my daughter, Megan, who attends and swims for the University of Georgia (and is studying to be a marketing rock star).
+That’s me and my wonderful family – my wife of over 25 years, Karla, and my daughter, Megan, who attended and swam for the University of Georgia.

-I founded a technology company – OrcsWeb – in June of 1996, built it into a nice-sized multi-million dollar venture, employed dozens of employees, and grew it for the next 18 years.
-After rejecting dozens of acquisition offers over the years, I finally found a great match and had a nice exit in 2014.
+I founded a technology company – OrcsWeb – in June of 1996.
+Over the following 18 years, I grew it into a nice-sized multi-million dollar venture, employing dozens of employees across six states.
+After rejecting numerous acquisition offers over the years, I finally found a great match and sold the business in 2014.
 That sale included all three brands I was running at that time – OrcsWeb, Cytanium, and CloudServers.com.

-I’ve also previously been involved in starting up a non-profit swim team, a non-profit private school, and a financial coaching practice.
-As a mentor for the College of Charleston’s ICAT Entrepreneurship Program, I engage with various teams on a regular basis both during and post-program to help them work through startup challenges to build a viable venture.
-I’m also plugged-in to the local angel investing and startup scene with some investments through a startup fund in which I participate.
+I’ve also previously been involved in starting up a non-profit swim team, a non-profit private school, and a financial coaching business.
+As a mentor for the College of Charleston’s ICAT Entrepreneurship Program, I engaged with various teams on a regular basis both during and post-program to help them work through startup challenges to build a viable venture.
+I’m also plugged-in to the local angel investing and startup scene with a handful of active startup investments.

 “Brad is phenomenal at providing real-life business advice, especially by identifying any potential issues with your current plan, then providing specific guidance on avoiding or addressing the concerns.” – Kristina Friend, ICAT member

-I also understand – and unfortunately many people don’t get this – that entrepreneurship overlaps personal life in tons of ways.
-Success in business impacts personal finances; personal finances can impact business.
-So to help people with personal finances I’m starting a new project called Maximize Your Money.
-As of March 2016 this is brand-spanking new, so don’t expect much, but I will write about my progress and things I’m going as part of starting and growing that.
-Join my email list so you don’t miss anything on that front.
+I also understand – and unfortunately, many people don’t get this – that entrepreneurship overlaps personal life in tons of ways.
+Success in business impacts personal finances; personal finances can impact the business.